CHICAGO — Authorities said a group of teens wounded in a drive-by shooting on the South Side Monday night, drove to a nearby police station for help.

 First responders also took an 18-year-old man to the University of Chicago Hospital in good condition with a graze wound to the shoulder.

-Police announced no arrest(s) in connection with the shooting.
-Anyone with information may leave an anonymous tip at cpdtip.com.
+An investigation is ongoing.
+Anyone with information about the shooting may leave an anonymous tip at cpdtip.com.